Scam 1992 Exposed! Indian Securities Scam of Rs.24,000 Crore.

 • Harshad Mehta even displayed the suitcase in which he allegedly carried the cash.
 However, the CBI never found any concrete evidence of this.

 • Harshad Mehta was now also barred from participating in the stock market.
 The investigator felt that Harshad Mehata was not the original perpetrator who forged the bank receipt.
-It was clear that Harshad Mehta capitalized and made profits using these methods.
+It was clear that Harshad Mehta capitalised and made profits using these methods.

-• Harshad Mehta’s lawyer addressed this as bizarre as Harshad Mehta’s lifetime assets were worth around Rs.3000 crore.
+• Harshad Mehta’s lawyer addressed this as bizarre, as Harshad Mehta’s lifetime assets were worth around Rs 3000 crore.
 He highlighted the possibility whereby making Harshad Mehta the face of the scam allowed other powerful players a chance to have the focus lifted away from them and escape or slowly be exonerated.

 Stocks Targeted by Mehta